vCenter Driver Setup¶

 - Every Datastore that is used by the VM needs to exist in both vCenter clusters and OpenNebula clusters

 - Target OpenNebula Host can specify an ESX_MIGRATION_LIST attribute:

 - If not specified, target ESX Host is not explicitly declared and migration may fail

 - If set to an empty string (“”), OpenNebula will randomly chose a target ESX from all the ESXs that belong to the vCenter target cluster

 - If set to a space-separated list of ESX hostnames (that need to beling to the vCenter target cluster), OpenNebula will randomly chose a target ESX from the list

-A good place to check if the VM meets the OpenNebula requirements is to peep into the ‘AUTOMATIC_REQUIREMENTS’ attribute of the Virtual Machine (this can be reviewed in the Template info tab) and check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of hosts, virtual networks and datastores, a cluster in vCenter is represented as a host in OpenNebula).
+A good place to check if the VM meets the OpenNebula requirements is the ‘AUTOMATIC_REQUIREMENTS’ attribute of the Virtual Machine (this can be reviewed in the Template info tab).
+Check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of Hosts, virtual networks and datastores; a cluster in vCenter is represented as a Host in OpenNebula).

 Requirements (only live migrations)¶

 - vMotion interface enabled in both vCenter clusters (otherwise the driver will warn about compatibility issues)